Esri/collector-integration/README.md

 ####Collector URL scheme overview

 A URL scheme allows you to launch a native app from another app, website, or email.
 You can set options in the URL that will be passed to the app you want to open, causing it to perform specific functions, such as opening a web map and centering the map on a given location.
-This capability is available on the iOS and Windows 10 platforms.
-Support for Android is coming.
+This capability is available on all platforms.

 ####Basic Collector URL scheme structure